jroimartin/gocui/README.md

 ## About fork

-This fork has meany improvements over the original work from [jroimartin](https://github.com/jroimartin/gocui).
+This fork has many improvements over the original work from [jroimartin](https://github.com/jroimartin/gocui).

 * Better wide character support
 * Support for 1 Line height views